 The word Witch is the phonetic spelling of the old Anglo-Saxon word wicce, which meant a wise one or shaman.
 Witch may also have its roots in the Old Norse word vitke, meaning a priestess, seer or shaman.
 Ara defines a Witch as “someone who is paying attention, who is aware of the Divine Presence in all things”* including her- or himself and who has mastered the ancient techniques that enable anyone to experience communion with the Divine and live in harmony with Nature.
 Just as Jews were persecuted and maligned but did not abandon their religion or its name, many of us use the word “Witch” to reclaim our ancestral religion and to challenge the culture’s distorted images and misogyny.

 The Ara Tradition defines magic as a dynamic process by which we co-create with deity once we have been awakened by and attuned to our connection to the innate divinity of the living Universe.
-According to Phyllis Curott, a leading theologian in the Ara Tradition, “Most people know intuitively that when you fall in love, the world is full of magic.
+According to Phyllis Curott, the founder of the Ara Tradition, “Most people know intuitively that when you fall in love, the world is full of magic.
 What they don’t know is that when you discover the Universe is full of magic, you fall in love with the world.”*